 The Sexual Assault Response and Awareness Program and the Domestic Violence Program provide the following services to men:

 - Domestic Violence & Stalking: 703.746.4911

 Supportive Counseling and Therapy

-Trained advocates and social workers provide counseling related to domestic violence, sexual assault or stalking.
+Trained advocates and family services specialists provide counseling related to domestic violence, sexual assault or stalking.

 Legal Advocacy and Court Accompaniment

 Information about legal issues such as pre-trial meetings, protective orders, custody and child support, bond notification, crime victim's compensation and accompaniment services for survivors to assist with the court process.